This post was updated in November 2018

 Who does not dream of visiting the Italian city of Florence?
 With its wonderful architecture, stunning artworks and fascinating history no trip to Italy would be complete without spending time in the city that was the birthplace of the Renaissance.

-If you are visiting the beautiful Italian city of Florence but are short on time it is possible to see a lot in 48 hours.
-These are my recommendations of must-do’s if you only have 2 days in Florence.
+If you are visiting Florence as part of your Italian travel itinerary but are short on time it is possible to see a lot in 48 hours.
+You just have to plan and prepare in advance.

 I can’t describe the awe you feel when you see this statue.
 It is perfection.
 It was craved out of one piece of white marble between 1501 and 1504 by the genius that was Michelangelo.
 The 14 foot statue depicts the Biblical David about to slay the giant Goliath.

-Do yourself a favour if you are going to Florence and go and see David!
-You will not regret it.
+Do yourself a favour if you are going to Florence and go and see David at the Accademia.

-Of course there are more of Michelangelo’s statues there…his slaves or prisoners show how he created his sculptures…the figures seem to be freeing themselves from the marble. ”Every block of stone has a statue inside it and it is the task of the sculptor to discover it.”
+There are more of Michelangelo’s statues in the Accademia.
+His slaves or prisoners show how he created his sculptures with the figures seemingly freeing themselves from the marble. ”Every block of stone has a statue inside it and it is the task of the sculptor to discover it.”
 (Michelangelo)

 4. Walk the Ponte Vecchio

-The Ponte Vecchio is a medieval bridge across the river Arno.
-It is the only bridge that survived World War 2.
+The Ponte Vecchio is unmistakable.
+The medieval bridge over the River Arno is the only bridge that survived World War 2.

-This is one place I really want to explore further….it is the most amazing palace that was built for the Medici family between 1444 and 1484.
-The architecture is amazing.
-It is also the place Michelangelo lived in 1489 as a 14 year old boy when he was sponsored by Lorenzo de Medici.
+The palace was built for the Medici family between 1444 and 1484.
+It is also where Michelangelo moved to in 1489 aged 14 when he was sponsored by Lorenzo de Medici.